AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Tooltips.md

 * `start`
 * `end`

-In this sample a formatting function is used to display the duration of each period as well as the value of a custom field `disc_space`:
+In this sample a formatting function is used to display a different tooltip text for parent and child [resources](../Resource_Chart#periods_and_resources).
+For example, the value of a custom field `disc_space` is shown only for child resources.

 ```
 // configure tooltips of the timeline